Catherine Hervieu

+Catherine Hervieu (/fr/; born 9 May 1958) is a French politician of The Ecologists who has represented the 2nd constituency of Côte-d'Or in the National Assembly since 2024.
+She had run five times unsuccessfully for the seat until 2024.
+Hervieu has also been a member of the Departmental Council of Côte-d'Or for the canton of Dijon-3 since 2021.
+She started her career as a municipal councillor of Dijon (20012024).

 Biography

-Youth and professional career
+Early career

-Catherine Hervieu was born in Morocco.
+Hervieu was born in Morocco.
 Her family moved to Dijon when she was a child.

-She is a teacher then a psychologist.
+She worked as a teacher then a school psychologist.

 Alongside her political commitment, she is a member of several environmental associations.
 She is notably a director of France Nature Environnement in Côte-d'Or, president of Atmo Bourgogne Franche-Comté from 2017 to 2023 and then president of the Fédération Atmo France, which brings together approved French air quality monitoring associations.